Sheezy-Art/sheezy-hub/Documentation/Terms & Conditions.md

 Content created through the use of services such as Doll Divine, Hero Forge, Picrew, or created with generative AI, for example using data sets such as ArtBreeder, ChatGPT, CrAIyon, Dall-e etc. are **not permitted** on Sheezy.Art.
 Content found to be generated using such tools will be removed, and its author(s) found subject to further moderation and potential site restriction at administrative or moderator discretion.

-Sheezy.Art may not be used to host NFTs or stock assets - that is, media created with the express purpose of wholesale or trade.
+Sheezy.Art may not be used to host NFTs or wholesale stock assets.

 ### Liability